tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

-the Jewish people they were meant to be removed from Aryan Society not give any use and even made honorary Aryans like Eldians can be made honorary Marleyans by becoming one of the nine Elite Titans conversely if Eldians living in Marley are meant to be Jewish then what are parodiesian Eldians meant to be if parody was meant to be an allegorical ghetto then how does that symbol function when we are exposed to literal ghettos at the end of season 3 is parody a ghetto or is it Israel you can make that argument but it also falls apart pretty quickly because you don't have foreign Jews trying to come kill Israelis it's either an incredibly messy allegory or it's not an allegory at all the problem with any
+the Jewish people they were meant to be removed from Aryan Society not give any use and even made honorary Aryans like Eldians can be made honorary Marleyans by becoming one of the nine Elite Titans conversely if Eldians living in Marley are meant to be Jewish then what are parodiesian Eldians meant to be if Paradis was meant to be an allegorical ghetto then how does that symbol function when we are exposed to literal ghettos at the end of season 3 is Paradis a ghetto or is it Israel you can make that argument but it also falls apart pretty quickly because you don't have foreign Jews trying to come kill Israelis it's either an incredibly messy allegory or it's not an allegory at all the problem with any